 Personalised After Dinner Fortunes Dinner Party Gift – by Bread & Jam for £14.95 and available through notonthehighstreet.com.
 An example of the fortunes reads: “It’s a Magical World out there.
 Go Exploring.”

-Silver plated Champagne Spoon – by The Cutlery Commission for £16, engraved with the words “to keep the fizz fizzy” and intended to do just that when put inside the neck of an open bottle of bubbly.
+Vintage Champagne Spoon – to keep the fizz in your festive tipple.
+This will do just that when put inside the neck of an open bottle of bubbly.
+Can be personalised.
 Check out notonthehighstreet.com.

 Original Jollie Socks – socks in a recyclable tin can.
 Jollie Goods’ slogan is “Wear a pair, share a pair”.
 When you buy a Jollie Goods item like this it will help a homeless person in Britain to get back on their feet by giving them same.

 Emotional Baggage Luggage Tag – this striking leather luggage tag by KNOMO celebrates learning how to carry one’s emotional baggage well.
 Comes in a gift box.

 LED Light Stax – build your own multi-coloured lamp…and do it with ease, block by block.